abumq/residue/README.md

 However, if your application is written in C++ you can use [CLIENT_API.md](/docs/CLIENT_API.md) to start integrating.
 If you're already using Easylogging++ or similar logging library (that supports `LOG` helper macros) in your application, integration can be done in no more than 2 minutes.

 We're also actively working on client library for residue in other languages.
 Please feel free to contribute.

+# License
+Copyright (c) 2017 Muflihun Labs

+You must obtain a license from authorised person in order to host residue server commercially.

   [banner]: https://raw.githubusercontent.com/muflihun/residue/master/docs/Residue.png